Two Influence Maximization Games on Graphs Made Temporal: Preliminaries

 We refer to $t_d$ as the \emph{arrival time} of the temporal walk.
-Note that the last condition can be interpreted as repeating the last layer arbitrarily often.
-This is to allow for arrival times~$t_d > \tau$ which is somewhat natural and closer to the static case.
-A temporal walk is called \emph{strict} if $t_i< t_{i+1}$ holds for all~$i\in[d-1]$.
 Moreover, we call a temporal walk from~$v_0$ to~$v_d$ \emph{foremost} if there is no temporal walk from~$v_0$ to~$v_d$ with a smaller arrival time.
-We now define the temporal distance $\td(u,v)$ from $u$ to $v$ as the arrival time of a strict foremost walk\footnote{We consider foremost walks since earliest arrival seems more natural than other concepts such as \emph{fastest} or \emph{shortest}~\cite{BHNN20} in the context of influence spreading.
-Moreover, we consider strict temporal walks since they are closer to the static case and to the diffusion process.} from $u$ to~$v$.
+We now define the temporal distance $\td(u,v)$ from $u$ to $v$ as the arrival time of a foremost walk\footnote{We consider foremost walks since earliest arrival seems more natural than other concepts such as \emph{fastest} or \emph{shortest}~\cite{BHNN20} in the context of influence spreading.
+Moreover, we require \emph{strict} inequality between $t_i$~and~$t_{i+1}$ since this follows the static case and the diffusion process more closely.} from $u$ to~$v$.
+If there is no such walk, then set $\td(u, v) = \infty$.
 Notably, in contrast to the static case, temporal distances are not necessarily symmetric, that is, $\td(u,v)\neq \td(v,u)$ is possible.
 By convention, we set~$\td(v, v) = 0$ for any vertex $v$.
 For two vertices $u$ and $v$, we say that \emph{$u$ reaches $v$ until step $\ell$} if $\td(u,v)\leq \ell$ and that \emph{$u$ reaches $v$ in step (or at time) $\ell$} if $\td(u,v)= \ell$.
+The set of all vertices reachable from~$v$ until time~$\ell$ in $\Gg$ is denoted by $\Omega_\Gg^\ell(v) := \{w \mid \td(v, w) \leq \ell\}$ where the subscript $\Gg$ is omitted if it is clear from context.